LearnOnDemandSystems/docs/tms/tms-administrators/courses-and-activities/other-activities/create-scorm-module.md

+---
+title: "How do I create a SCORM Module and make it available to other organizations for their courses?"
+isPublished: true
+---

 # How do I create a SCORM Module and make it available to other organizations for their courses?

 > [!Alert] Please be aware that not all functionality covered in this article may be available to you.